MARKYD151/UnityPlayFab_AngryBots/README.md

 5 easy steps to start using this demo :

  * Create a new project.
- * Download the Assets folder and copy the content in your own project Assets folder.
+ * Download the Assets folder and copy the content in your own project Assets folder (for example, the Assets/AngryBots from the Assets folder should be in Assets/AngryBots in your project - Assets/Assets/AngryBots will not be processed correctly).
  * Put the Playfab demo scenes in the Build settings from the folder PlayFabAngryBots/Scenes.
  * Press play.
  * Have fun modifying the scripts and prefabs.